-At two a.m., an excruciating pain in my big toe startled me awake.
-I lay there, half-asleep and thought, “Toe cancer.
+At two a.m., searing pain in my big toe jolted me awake.
+I lay there, half-asleep, contemplating worst-case scenarios.
+“Toe cancer.
 I’ve got toe cancer.”
 The pain lingered.
 Sleep would not return.
 My brain turned, “…toe pain = what?…toe pain = what?…toe pain = gout.
 Gout!
 GOUT!”
 I was fully awake then.

 Perhaps this is a valid theory.
 Consider the effects of lengthening nights on our population’s holidays.
-Halloween celebrates the longer days with an innocent festival that only the sensitive embrace with frenzied abandon.
-The derangement culminates around the solstice celebrations (Christmas!), when people collectively lose their minds–the traffic, the tension, the potpourri at Dillard’s—horrors!
-New Year’s drunken revelry and unrealistic resolutions echo the relief everyone feels when the days begin to lengthen again.
+Halloween celebrates the longer days with an innocent festival that only the sensitive embrace with furious abandon.
+The derangement culminates around the solstice celebrations (Christmas!) when people collectively lose their minds–the traffic, the tension, the potpourri at Dillard’s—horrors!
+New Year’s drunken revelry and unrealistic resolutions echo the relief everyone feels when the days lengthen again.

 Whew.
-Someone else has certainly made this connection.
+Someone else has undoubtedly made this connection.
 Is it paranoid to wonder why the government isn’t doing something?
 I wonder if the government offed them.
-Will they off me too?
+Maybe with poison.
+Poison that starts at the foot.
 Hmm.
 I think I’ll buy a full-spectrum bulb sometime soon.